-Paul Sullivan talks to legendary GDR photographer Harald Hauswald about his C/O Berlin retrospective, and his life and work in East Berlin…
+Paul Sullivan talks to legendary GDR photographer Harald Hauswald about his life and work in East Berlin…

-The grey, dismal atmosphere of 1980s East Berlin asserts itself even beyond the monochrome format of Harald Hauswald’s black and white photographs.
+The grey, dismal atmosphere of 1980s East Berlin asserts itself even beyond the monochrome aesthetic of Harald Hauswald’s famous black and white photographs.
 Lone figures stroll grim-faced along empty Prenzlauer Berg streets.
 Exhausted workers deliver coal to the neighbourhood’s poorly heated, crumbling tenements.
-A small boy sits in the driver seat of a burnt-out Trabant in a desolate courtyard, rubble piled high in the foreground; he presumably finds his surroundings completely normal.
+A small boy sits in the driver seat of a burnt-out Trabant in a desolate courtyard, rubble piled high in the foreground; presumably he finds his surroundings completely normal.

-The images of the state apparatus also possess the kind of joyless sterility we already know from GDR imagery—the starchy military parades and public FDJ (Freie Deutsche Jugend, or Free German Youth) events, the demos and protest marches, the sinister concrete watchtowers and never-ending construction projects.
+Hauswald’s images of the GDR’s state apparatus also possess the kind of joyless sterility familiar from such imagery: the starchily formal military parades and public FDJ (Free German Youth) events, the demos and protest marches, the sinister concrete watchtowers and never-ending construction projects.

-Contrasting with these familiarly bleak scenes are Hauswald’s images of the area’s dissident subcultures—surly squatters, spiky-haired punks, snogging teens—that didn’t officially exist in the GDR, as well as images that showcase the photographer’s fine sense of irony and humour, and prompt regular smirks and chuckles from the exhibition’s visitors: romantic couples, arm-in-arm, surrounded by a sea of sparkling Trabants; a sign claiming ‘our diversity is great!” above a shop selling an desultory ensemble of kitchen goods; a beaming child on a carousel that, upon closer inspection, isn’t riding a giraffe or a unicorn, but a military tank.
+Contrasting with these bleak scenes are Hauswald’s captures of the area’s dissident subcultures—surly squatters, spiky-haired punks, snogging teens—that didn’t officially exist in East Germany, as well as images that showcase the photographer’s fine sense of irony and humour, and prompt regular smirks and chuckles from the exhibition’s visitors: romantic couples, arm-in-arm, surrounded by a sea of sparkling Trabants; a sign claiming ‘our diversity is great!” above a shop selling a desultory ensemble of kitchen goods; a beaming child on a carousel that, upon closer inspection, isn’t riding a giraffe or a unicorn, but a military tank.

-“In reality this documentary approach was the only type of photography we could do in East Germany,” points out Hauswald as he leads us—myself, C/O Berlin chief curator Felix Hoffmann, and East Berlin filmmaker friend Leander Hausmann, known for his cult movie Sonnenallee—on a personal tour through his exhibition, “Voll das Leben!” (”Full of Life!”, picking out random images and regaling us with anecdotes and back stories.
+“In reality this documentary approach was the only type of photography we could do in East Germany,” points out Hauswald as he leads us—myself, C/O Berlin chief curator Felix Hoffmann, and his filmmaker friend Leander Hausmann, known for his cult movie Sonnenallee—on a personal tour through his exhibition, “Voll das Leben!” (”Full of Life!)”, picking out random images and regaling us with anecdotes and back-stories.

-“It was always in black and white, not because we wanted to copy the classic reportage photographers, but because that was the best and cheapest film available; colour film in the GDR was more expensive and poor quality.
+“We always shot in black and white, not because we wanted to copy the classic reportage photographers, but because that was the best and cheapest film available; colour film in the GDR was more expensive and poorer quality.
 Private and public life was also somewhat blurred, and we had more time for this kind of work…our regular jobs were usually quite relaxed whereas in West Berlin or West Germany there was generally more work pressure, and less time to pursue hobbies.”

-Hauswald is exactly what you might expect from an East Berliner—a wholly unpretentious type, fairly forthright, not prone to fancy airs or hyperbole.
-With his long grey hair pulled into a pony tail, glasses perched professorially on the end of his nose rather than in front of his pale blue eyes, and casual clothing (zip-up jumper, light outdoor jacket, jeans), he cuts a largely inconspicuous figure as he leads us through what is his biggest retrospective to date.
+Hauswald is exactly what you might expect from an East Berliner—wholly unpretentious, forthright, not prone to fancy airs or hyperbole.
+With his long grey hair pulled into a pony tail, glasses perched professorially on the end of his nose rather than directly in front of his pale blue eyes, and casual clothing (zip-up jumper, light outdoor jacket, jeans), he cuts a largely inconspicuous figure as he leads us through what is his biggest retrospective exhibition to date.

-Despite the wall-sized photo of him as a youth at the entrance of the exhibition, looking handsome and hippyish with long blond hair flowing rebelliously over his shoulders, none of the gallery visitors seem to realise who he is.
-He, in turn, doesn’t take much notice of them, moving through the rooms as comfortably as if he were in his own home, regaling us with personal anecdotes and back stories of random images along the way.
+Despite the wall-sized photo of him as a youth at the entrance of the exhibition, looking handsome and hippyish with what was then long blond hair flowing rebelliously over his shoulders, none of the gallery visitors seem to realise who he is.
+He, in turn, doesn’t take much notice of them, moving through the rooms as comfortably as if he were in his own home.

 Not only did his obviously critical eye make him suspicious to the regime, but his circle of friends—mostly artists and dissidents—meant he was part of the protest culture he was chronicling, and therefore an even greater potential threat.
 The Stasi gave him the codename Radfahrer (‘bike rider’) and began monitoring his daily activities more intensely: coming into his apartment when he wasn’t there and confiscating items like books and photo materials, bringing him in for routine interrogations.
 He also experienced the absurd situation of operatives not only following him, but photographing what he was photographing.